Liberty, South Carolina: Founders' era (1876–1900)

-The Textile Era (1900-1980)
+Textile era (1900–1980)

 Liberty's next change came in 1901, when Mr. Jeptha P. Smith organized and started the first cotton mill, which he named the Liberty Mill.
-The original mill contained a card room and operating spinning frame.
+The original mill contained a card room and an operating spinning frame.
 Eighteen houses and two overseer houses were built as a mill village to house the plant's workers and their families.
 The second cotton mill was built by Mr. Lang Clayton of Norris in 1905.
 Built in a part of town often referred to as Rabbit Town, the plant was originally named the Calumet Mill, and later renamed the Maplecroft Mill.
 By 1920, both mills had come under the control of Woodside Mills.
 The first mill became known as Woodside Liberty Plant #1 (commonly called the Big Mill), and the second as Woodside Liberty Plant #2 (commonly called the Little Mill).
 Woodside Mills operated the plants until 1956, when the company was purchased by Dan River Mills of Virginia.
 At their height in the 1970s, the mills employed over one thousand workers and housed over one thousand looms.
-In the 1970s, the Woodside Liberty Mills were the world's largest producers of oxford fabric, a popular fabric of the era.
+In the 1970s, the Woodside Liberty Mills were the world's largest producers of Oxford fabric, a popular fabric of the era.
 The mills were again purchased in the early 1980s by Greenwood Mills, which maintained control of the mills until local textile industry declined in the 1990s due largely to foreign competition.
 In 2013 the little mill was demolished.
 The Big Mill is currently being stripped for demolition.

 The growth of cotton mills in the area brought about a major shift in the way people lived.
 Many migrated away from farmlands to the mill villages, and went from growing food to survive to earning hourly wages in the mills.
 Though farming was a hard life, early mill life was grueling in its own right; mill workers—condescendingly referred to as lintheads—often worked twelve or more hours a day in unventilated rooms.
 Nevertheless, most workers believed that they were fortunate just to have such work, and willingly worked in the same mills all their lives.
 In many mill village families, both the husband and wife worked in the same mill.